LabImageProcessing/cv_portfolio/README.md

 # cv_portfolio

-A portfolio of what we practiced so far.
+## A portfolio of what we practiced so far.
+- About 70% completed
+- Not working yet